Find out why keeping your website up-to-date could save your company. And what happens when website content is out of date?

 What’s the point of keeping websites up-to-date?

-Some might say “Great - I’ve got my CMS website designed and built and it’s gone live so I don’t need to do anything more.
-I can just sit back and wait for the enquiries/sales/bookings/ calls/ to roll in.”
+Some might say “Great - I’ve got my website designed and built and it’s gone live so I don’t need to do anything more.
+I can just sit back and wait for the enquiries/sales/bookings/calls to roll in.”

 No!
-This is not correct and woe-betide those who don’t feed their website with content and keep it up to date.
+This is not correct and woe-betide those who don’t feed their website fresh content to keep it up to date.
 But, believe it or not, after investing in their website so many businesses then just leave it unattended, unloved and very quickly the content becomes out of date.